PowerShell/PowerShell/.github/CONTRIBUTING.md

     * A Reviewer can be anyone from the collaborators.
-      A Reviewer reviews the change of a PR, leaves comments for the Author to address, and approve the PR when the change looks good.
+      A Reviewer reviews the change of a PR, leaves comments for the Author to address, and approves the PR when the change looks good.
     * An Assignee must be a maintainer, who monitors the progress of the PR, coordinates the review process, and merges the PR after it's approved.
       The Assignee may or may not be a Reviewer of the PR at the same time.